Looking for top MBA scholarships in Bschools? Read on!

-Top business schools charge over $ 150,000 for MBA courses that promise the world but keeping top talent to themselves to improve their rating as best business schools in the world is critical and, this is where scholarships, fellowships, and grants come in.
+Top business schools charge over $175,000 for MBA programs that promise the world but keeping top talent to themselves to improve their rating as best business schools in the world is critical and, this is where scholarships, fellowships, and grants come in.
+Some schools are so expensive that the cost of the program can go well over $200,000 too!
 The price of an MBA degree has risen sharply by over 75% in the last decade or so (the average tuition fee of the top 25 business schools for the year 2017 was approximately $ 115,000 and this is over 80% higher since 2008).
 Another aspect that is critical to this discussion is the importance of international students for business schools around the world.
 According to a Washington Post report, 30% – 40% of the MBA programs comprise of international students.
 Of these numbers that are widely reported for international students, Indian students form the biggest majority.
-Since issues such as the absence of credit rating and the ability to take loans is a huge deterrent, business schools are looking to make the process easier.
+Since issues such as the absence of credit rating and the ability to take loans is a huge deterrent, MBA program admissions and funding committees are looking to make the process easier for applicants looking at top MBA scholarships in Bschools.

 The Scholarship Game: Top B-Schools Raise $ 25 million in 2017